matteo-spadaccia/Machine-Learning-Systems-Project-2025/task-2/README.md

 > ```bash
 > python -u test_rag_load.py | tee output.txt
 > ```
-> To run the test script based on a RAG instance launched in the same prompt, use all the following commands together (suppressing the log messages and waiting 5min for the service to activate):
+> To run the test script based on a RAG instance launched in the same prompt, use all the following commands together (suppressing the log messages and waiting about 8min for the service to activate):
 > ```bash
 > python serving_rag.py > /dev/null 2>&1 &
-> sleep 300
+> sleep 500
 > python -u test_rag_load.py | tee output.txt
 > ```